sepehr-safaeian/asi/README.md

 **Reduce Errors:** Automation reduces the likelihood of human errors during the installation process, enhancing system reliability.

 ## How It Works
-ASI (Auto Software Installer) operates by leveraging a predefined list of software packages and their download URLs to automate the process of software installation.
-This system is designed to eliminate the need for manual intervention and tedious search processes by autonomously fetching the latest versions of designated software from their official websites.
+AIS (Auto Installer Software) currently automates the process of downloading various software packages from their official sources.
+While the download process is fully automated, the automatic installation phase without user intervention has not yet been implemented.
+The current functionality focuses on fetching the latest versions of designated software from their official websites, preparing for future automated installation capabilities.

 ## Key Features and Mechanisms
 **Dynamic Update:** ASI regularly updates its internal database of software packages and their download URLs to accommodate changes and ensure the retrieval of the latest versions.